The leaflet is detailed below, or you can download the 'Radical Hysterectomy' leaflet in PDF.

 If this becomes a heavy loss or an unpleasant smelling discharge when you go home, you are advised to contact your GP or the gynaecology ward.

 Lymphoedema is swelling due to excess accumulation of fluid in the tissue.
 There is a risk of developing lymphoedema when pelvic nodes are removed.
 Secondary lymphoedema may develop in one or both legs.
 This will require specific ongoing management including the use of special hosiery, massage; skin care and exercises (see separate information leaflet).
-If you are at risk of developing lymphoedema you will meet with the lymphoedema practitioner who will help with your management.
+If you are at risk of developing lymphoedema, you will be monitored by a CNS within the team.
+You may also require a referral to a lymphoedema specialist for ongoing management, this would be made by your consultant.

-Lymphocysts are collections of lymphatic fluid which may occasionally form in the pelvis following pelvic node dissection.
-Only a small proportion of lymphocysts require treatment which is usually done by aspirating the cyst in symptoms develop.
+Lymphocysts are a collection of lymphatic fluid which may occasionally form in the pelvis following pelvic node dissection.
+Only a small proportion of lymphocysts require treatment which is usually done by aspirating the cyst if symptoms develop.

 Damage to the Bowel or Bladder